 - Highly effective against metals, bacteria, viruses, organisms, and organic and inorganic chemicals

 Reverse osmosis (RO) is a process whereby water is forced through a semipermeable synthetic membrane.
 It was originally used to transform saltwater into freshwater.
-Under the right conditions, RO systems can remove anywhere from 90% to 98% of heavy metals, viruses, bacteria and other organisms, organic and inorganic chemicals.
+Under the right conditions, RO systems can remove anywhere from 90% to 98% of heavy metals, viruses, bacteria and other organisms, and organic and inorganic chemicals.

 - Wastes lots of water